vocdoni/ui-components/components/voting/README.md

 - `components`: small components with part of the logic related to Vocdoni API (i.e. process questions).
-- `components/views`: huge components containing all the required components for full featured flows (i.e. full featured voting page).
-Can be styled using the theme provider; read below in [components anatomy] how these multipart components are styled.
+- `components/views`: bigger components containing all the required components for full featured flows (i.e. full featured voting page).
 - `components/layout`: small components used for layout purposes.
-Can be styled either using the theme provider, or individually when they're part of multipart components (like views).

 The easiest way to integrate a voting would be to just import the `ViewVote`
 component: